 To get a full list of ingredients I keep in my pantry, you can check this page.

 It changes from one day to the other, but I tend to always eat a banana, nut butter, oats, seasonal vegetables and fruits, legumes (often chickpeas or black beans) and soy milk.

 I always eat 3 meals and typically 2 snacks (morning and afternoon).
 I rarely eat after supper, mostly because I go to bed early enough that I don’t feel hungry.
 If I do have an evening snack, it would be popcorn while watching a movie (maybe once every few weeks).

-I wouldn’t see it as a cheat meal (there’s place for occasional treats in a healthy diet), but it would be a good stone oven vegetarian pizza from a local restaurant.
+First, I don’t like the term “cheat meal” (there’s place for treats in a healthy diet).
+However, I love a good vegetarian pizza.
 I also like to make popcorn from scratch with a little bit of margarine and sea salt.
 That’s our go-to treat while watching a movie at home.
-I would also have chips a few times a year, but it’s something I try to limit as much as possible as they are addictive.
+I also have chips a few times a year.

 Is there another question you’d like to see in the FAQs?
 Let me know in the comments and I’ll do my best to answer them!